retro-vault/xyz/src/yos/docs/03_boot.md

 `subroutine_b` does not know internals of `subroutine_a`.
 It simply enables interrupts upon completion.
 Unfortunately that happens when `subroutine_a` is still executing.
 So code after the call to `subroutine_b` will not be guarded by a `di` anymore.

 To protect our code against this we must do reference counting.
-Following two functions do exactly that.
+These are the two subroutines that do that.

 ~~~asm
         ;; -------------------------